 Takata Corporation issued its original airbag recall in 2013 following a series of deaths and injuries.
 Components meant to inflate the airbags exploded, sending metal shards into drivers and passengers.
 As of March 2019, defective airbag inflators had killed at least 24 people and injured 300 others worldwide, according to Consumer Reports.

 The 2013 recall affected 3.6 million vehicles, but it was just the first of several.
 By April 2019, additional recalls had increased the total to 41.6 million vehicles fitted with 56 million Takata airbags.
-More recalls are expected, and the National Highway Traffic Safety Administration estimates that number will grow to 65 million to 70 million airbags by the end of 2019.
+The National Highway Traffic Safety Administration had estimated that the number of recalled airbags would grow to 65 million to 70 million by the end of 2019.

-Takata had about 20 percent of the global airbag market around the time of the recall and was one of the three largest suppliers of the devices in the world.
-At least 34 makes of cars, from Fords to Ferraris, are affected by the recall.
+Takata had about 20 percent of the global airbag market around the time of the first recall and was one of the three largest suppliers of the devices in the world.
+At least 34 makes of cars, from Fords to Ferraris, are affected by Takata recalls.
 If you own one of the affected vehicles, you can have the airbags fixed free of charge.

 During a crash, a device called an airbag inflator ignites a chemical explosive.
 Manufacturers use different kinds of chemicals in their products but all burn quickly and generate a harmless gas, usually either nitrogen or argon.
 The gas inflates a nylon bag to protect the driver or passengers.